MLH-Fellowship/prep-project-22.P3.2/pull_request_template.md

 ## Issues this closes

 > This will link the PR to the relevant issue so merging the PR with automatically close the issue.
 Also, it helps others discover which issues have open PRs.
-Note: Don't change any of the wording in the line below or it won't work.

-This closes #`issue number`
+This closes `add issue link`.

 > Check out this [PR](https://github.com/marcnjaramillo/prep-project-22.P3.2/pull/1) for an example.

-**Note:** This feature might not work with #`issue number` so you might want to try `MLH-Fellowship#issue number`